aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-grid-controls/data-binding/binding-a-worksheet-with-database-using-worksheets-designer-in-vs-net-2005/_index.md

 **Figure:** Retrieving the OleDbDataAdapter object on the designer window
 ##### **Step 5: Generating DataSet**
-As we have created database connection and data adapter objects but still we need something where we can store data after conencting with database.
+As we have created database connection and data adapter objects but still we need something where we can store data after connecting with database.
 A **DataSet** object can store data precisely and we can also generate it easily using VS.NET 2005 IDE.
 To do so, select **oleDbDataAdaper1** and right click.
 A context menu would be popped up with some options.
 Select **Generate** **DataSet...** option from the menu as shown below in the figure.

 ![todo:image_alt_text](binding-a-worksheet-with-database-using-worksheets-designer-in-vs-net-2005_30.png)